Accueil

 Mulch installation guide: natural, brown, red and black

-Applying mulch is an essential step in promoting the health of your plants and directly impacts the longevity of your landscaping.
-Regardless of the type of mulch you choose— natural, brown, red, or black— proper application will maximize its benefits and extend its lifespan.
+Mulch installation is an essential step to help maintain the health of your plants and directly affects the durability of your landscaping.
+Regardless of the type of mulch chosen, natural, brown, red, or black, proper installation will maximize its benefits and extend its lifespan.

 Here is our simple and effective guide for a successful installation.